Total Cost: Unveiling the Full Picture of Expenses for Effective Financial Planning

 • Operating Costs: These are the ongoing expenses associated with owning and using the car, such as fuel, maintenance, insurance, and registration fees.

-• Opportunity Costs: This refers to the value of the next best alternative that you forego by choosing to purchase the car.
+• Opportunity Costs: This refers to the of the next best alternative that you forego by choosing to purchase the car.
 For instance, if you could have invested the $20,000 in the stock market instead of buying the car, the opportunity cost would be the potential from that .

 When you factor in operating costs and opportunity costs, the total cost of owning the car over its lifetime can be significantly higher than the initial sticker price.
 Understanding these additional costs can help you make a more informed decision about whether the car is a worthwhile investment.